VICTORIA-OKESIPE/Reflexive-Journal/README.md

 - When the door is open, seive the opportunity!
 - It's NOT the quantity, it's the quality.
 Context: It might only need you to take one idea from a conference.

+## Advance from Virginia Leavell - How to PhD
+- Pursue & Create the idea you want (e.g., reading group)
+- Get this Mentality: You are in the Driver's seat NOW